 Mark Nerenhausen is the President/CEO of Hennepin Theatre Trust.
 Prior to the Trust, he served as founding director and professor of practice of the Janklow Arts Leadership Program at Syracuse University.
 Before that, he served as president and CEO of the $354 million AT&T Performing Arts Center in Dallas, where he secured AT&T as a naming sponsor, raised more than $4 million in the first year of operations, created a governing board and instituted an integrated business information platform.
 He also brokered strategic partnerships with regional and national organizations, several of which were devoted to minority arts, and initiated the Jazz Roots series.

 From 1998-2009, Nerenhausen led the Performing Arts Center Authority in Fort Lauderdale, Fla., with responsibility for managing the multi-venue Broward Center and five other performing arts venues, fashioning it into a catalyst for tourism, economic development, education, industry innovations and cross-cultural exchange.
 Under Nerenhausen’s tenure, the Broward Center’s main concert hall consistently ranked in the world’s top 10 venues for ticket sales, according to Pollstar and Venues Today magazines.

 Nerenhausen has held other major positions at the Maui Arts and Cultural Center in Kahului, Hawaii (1993-98); the Oshkosh Grand Opera House in Wisconsin (1990-93); the Bijou Theater Center in Knoxville, Tenn.
 (1987-89); the Milwaukee Performing Arts Center in Wisconsin (1985-87); and the Tennessee Performing Arts Center in Nashville (1983-85).

 His academic experience includes faculty positions at Florida International University in Miami; Nova Southeastern University in Davie, Fla.; and Florida Atlantic University in Fort Lauderdale.

 A sought-after keynote speaker and consultant, he serves on the boards of the Bluegreen Corp. in Boca Raton, Fla., and a number of nonprofit arts organizations.
-Nerenhausen undergraduate degree is from the University of Wisconsin – Stevens Point in Russian and East European Studies and he earned a master’s in business in arts administration from the University of Wisconsin-Madison Graduate School of Business.
+Nerenhausen earned undergraduate degrees from the University of Wisconsin – Stevens Point in Russian and East European Studies and earned an MBA in arts administration from the University of Wisconsin-Madison Graduate School of Business.